Two WOU alumni discuss job hunting after graduation. This video features Emily Geraci and Dave Crockett. Recorded 11/14/19

 Western Oregon University offers three licensure programs in undergraduate education.
 Find out how to succeed at WOU.

 WOU honors students work with the Oregon Women's History Consortium to post research and celebrate the 100th anniversary of the women's suffrage movement for Oregon 2020.
+(This video includes footage of the late Oregon Senator Jackie Roberts.)

 Two students explain why they decided to major in the new sustainability degree at Western Oregon University.